TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Configuration/Index.rst

 ====================

-Unfortunately in TYPO3 CMS, all :file:`ext_localconf.php` files of the extensions are loaded **after** the instance specific configuration from :file:`config/system/settings.php` and :file:`AdditionalConfiguration.php`.
+Unfortunately in TYPO3 CMS, all :file:`ext_localconf.php` files of the extensions are loaded **after** the instance specific configuration from :file:`config/system/settings.php` and :file:`config/system/additional.php`.
 This enables extensions to overwrite cache configurations already done for the instance.
 All extensions should avoid this situation and should just define the very bare minimum of cache configurations.
 This boils down to define just the array key to populate a new cache to the system.
 Without further configuration,